 Will the Data be used for profiling or to make any automated decisions?

 We may undertake enquires and profiling activities to establish whether or not it would be appropriate to proceed with litigation or enforcement.
-To do this, we may use third party credit reference agencies to obtain a better understanding of your current financial circumstances.
+To do this, we may use third party credit reference agencies (CRA) to obtain a better understanding of your current financial circumstances.
 This process will be managed by trained and experienced agents with no reliance on automated decision-making processes.
-Please refer to the following link – https://www.transunion.co.uk/legal-information/bureau-privacy-notice

-How to obtain a copy of your personal information
+How to complain about the processing of your personal data